New Zealand Purple Castor Bean

 Spacing: 24 inches

 Other Names: Castor Oil Plant

-New Zealand Purple Castor Bean's attractive enormous lobed palmate leaves remain deep purple in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+New Zealand Purple Castor Bean's attractive enormous lobed palmate leaves remain deep purple in color throughout the year on a plant with an upright spreading habit of growth.

 New Zealand Purple Castor Bean is an herbaceous annual with an upright spreading habit of growth.
 Its wonderfully bold, coarse texture can be very effective in a balanced garden composition.

 This is a high maintenance plant that will require regular care and upkeep, and should be cut back in late fall in preparation for winter.
 It has no significant negative characteristics.